xiaxueyi00-eng/cart253/mod jam/process/template-p5-project/ideas.md

 - Sometimes frog will randomly have a super long tongues that can eat two flies at once.

 10: Add water ripple effect
-- A ripple on the tongue or a jump can be animated with ellipse diffusion.
+- When the frog jumps or uses its tongue, water ripples appear around it, animated using expanding ellipses.

 11: ice frogs
 - When the weather gets cold, the frog freeze,the tongues movement slows down.